miracleyoo/Tomasulo-Visual/README.md

                          cycle ++
 ```

+## Attention

+This project **DO NOT DECODE INSTRUCTIONS TO BINARY**.
+It only parse the instruction by its string and simulate the execution based on the parsed results.
+I.E. It is not a full version emulator, it may not work in some cases, in some special asm files, and it is only for the educational use.

+There may still be some bugs, and we do not promise the correctness of the result.
+Please take it as a reference only.
+Also, not all of the class type execution function has been implemented, some unimportant types are left empty.
+If you want to use it seriously, please implement these functions yourself.

+Since we do not decode instructions to binary, so it cannot locate, load and save the actual value in the memory.
+Here we use a virtual memory to simulate the memory access.
+The virtual memory will be randomly initialized and load and save operation happen here.
+It is enough for demonstration use.
+For the same reason, the `.data` part of the input asm file will not really be decoded.

+Please use **Math-only asm files** if you want to make your own input `*.s` file, since strings related functions are not considered.
+When you write branch operation, please make sure the branch destination is a label rather than a register, since program cannot know the actual address.

+Although I've said a lot on its disadvantage, it is still easy to use and enough for educational purpose.
+Have fun!

 ## Some screen captures and introduction

 At first the welcome page, it will guide the user open a file ends with `*.s` and parse the file and pass it to Data UI.